Google Translate Disclaimer

 Household food insecurity impacts the health of children and youth

-• Children living in food-insecure households experience poorer physical and mental health, and youth are at increased risk of depression, social anxiety and suicide.
+• Children living in food insecure households experience poorer physical and mental health, and youth are at increased risk of depression, social anxiety and suicide.

 • New research also shows that food-insecure adolescents face greater risk of injury.

-Food insecurity impacts the health of adults
+Household food insecurity impacts the health of adults

 • Adults living in food-insecure households are more likely to delay, reduce, or skip prescription medication due to cost.

-Food insecurity impacts our whole community and health care system
+Household food insecurity impacts our whole community and health care system

 • The average health care costs of someone experiencing severe food insecurity are more than double those of people who are food-secure.